ShiShuyang/UVR5-Sequence-Lite/README.md

 ```

 ## How to use?
-Taking separating music to clean voice as an example, the following 4 step is recommand:
+Taking separating music to clean voice as an example, the following 4 step is recommanded:
 1. BS-Roformer-Viperx-1297
 2. 5_HP-Karaoke-UVR
 3. UVR-De-Echo